Big Game Fishing Charters, Bay of Islands

 ‘Oh, the speed of this fish, it took off 900 yards of line in a very short time then dove down deep where it regained its energy before coming to life again dancing across the waves, greyhounding twisting, diving before succumbing to its defeat.’

-Best times for big game fishing and pelagic fish in NZ
+Best fishing time for big game fishing and pelagic fish in NZ

 The big game fishing season has not really changed a lot over the last 25 years that I have lived in the Bay of Islands.
 I have seen a late start to the season because of the wind directions, or the way the current has flowed, but really it is nearly always around late December to early January.
 This is when we start to see the first fish being caught or tagged and released.